The Insurance and Reinsurance Law Review: Malta

 Tied insurance intermediaries are defined as persons carrying on insurance intermediary activities for or on behalf of one or more insurers in the case of insurance products that are not in competition.
 These persons may collect premiums or amounts intended for the policyholder; however, they cannot make any insurance commitments towards or on behalf of the public.
 Insurance brokers are prohibited from appointing tied insurance intermediaries but can set up branches and appoint introducers.
 Under the IDD, insurance brokers are now permitted to appoint AIIs.

-An AII is not considered to be an insurance intermediary but a specific type of intermediary operating under specific conditions (e.g., a travel agent, car rental company or motor vehicle dealer).
+An AII is considered to be an insurance intermediary operating under specific conditions (e.g., a travel agent, car rental company or motor vehicle dealer).
 The activities of AIIs are described as the activities of persons who, for remuneration, take up or pursue insurance distribution activities on an ancillary basis, acting under the full responsibility of authorised undertakings, for the products that concern them, provided that all the following conditions are met:

 - the principal professional activity of the natural or legal persons does not comprise insurance distribution activities;